-OBJDF The extension of a file that contains information about the geometry of model-printing job on PolyJet 3D printers.
-An objtf file is used by Objet
+OBJDF The extension of a file that contains information about the geometry of printing job on PolyJet 3D printers.
+An objtf file is used by Objet Studio to send a print job to a PolyJet 3D printer.

 Objet Studio.

 OBJTF The extension of a file that contains all of the information needed for a used in an Objet Studio build tray.
 Using objzf files, a printing job can be saved as a single file, for convenient storage and transfer.